 However, this short answer does not look at the whole picture.
 So in the rest of this post, I am going to cover all the details that come into play when deciding the average length of a boxing match.
 We will look at how long or how short fights can be, how often they end early, and how I found the averages I listed earlier.

 Typically, a professional boxing match can be scheduled for 4 to 12 rounds, with each round being 3 minutes, and one minute in between each round for rest.
-Rounds in a fight are usually in a multiple of two, so matches can be 4, 6, 8, 10, or 12 rounds in length.
+Rounds in a fight are usually in a multiple of two, so matches can be 4, 6, 8, 10, or 12 rounds in length, which I explain in the post How Many Rounds Are There In Boxing?
 Because of this, the actual length of the fight in minutes can vary greatly.

 If we take a fight that is four rounds and multiply it by 3 minutes for each round, then we get a fight that is 12 minutes long.
 After adding 3 minutes for rest, the total time scheduled from start to finish is 15 minutes.